-In nearly half of officer-involved shootings of an unarmed victim, the officer mistook a nonthreatening object for a gun.
+In nearly half of police shootings of an unarmed victim, the officer mistook a nonthreatening object for a gun.

 Black suspects were the most likely to get shot because of a misidentified object.
 White suspects were the most likely to be involved in a physical altercation that resulted in the officer shooting.

 Among police shootings in which the victim was black, black and Hispanic officers were more likely than their white counterparts to have shot at a suspect after mistaking a plain object for a gun.

 While the overall number of police shootings declined between 2007 and 2013, the share of victims who were unarmed during those incidents more than tripled, from 6 percent in 2007 to 20 percent in 2013.

 Officers initiated the encounter in 43 percent of police shootings in 2013, down from nearly 60 percent in 2007 and nearly 70 percent in 2008.